MartinPetkov/GCTF2021BeginnersQuestWriteups/4-hw-electronics-research-lab/README.md

 My go-to for CTFs is Python, as it's ergonomic and very easy to write quick and simple scripts in.

 If you look closely at the operations, you may realize that `gpio_set_mask` is just a bitwise OR and `gpio_clr_mask` is just a bitwise NAND.
-Python supports [bitwise operations](https://www.geeksforgeeks.org/python-bitwise-operators/), so let's use a plain int for the "pins".
+Python supports [bitwise operations](https://www.geeksforgeeks.org/python-bitwise-operators/) on ints, so let's use a plain int for the "pins".

 As usual I went for the simplest solution.
 I copied the pin-setting lines to a Python program, used a global variable for the pins, and defined functions with the same names which modify the pins.
 Sleep just outputs the character.
 It looks like this: